Home Compare CRH vs RPM

 CRH vs RPM International: Which Stock Looks Stronger in 2026?

-RPM International leads structurally, with profitability as the clearest single gap between the two profiles.
+RPM International holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+CRH does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Profitability still does most of the heavy lifting in this comparison.
-RPM International Inc. leads by 10 points on the overall comparison score.
+The result is anchored in profitability, but stability also reinforces the same direction.
+RPM International Inc. leads by 17 points on the overall comparison score.

 Trajectory Similarity